cptroykeith/Calculator/README.md

 Calculator

-This calculator is built using HTML5, CSS3, and Javascript
+This calculator is built using HTML5, CSS3, and Javascript hosted on github pages

 It performs basic functions like multiplication, division, addition and subtraction.